A religious conference in Delhi sparks largest Covid-19 tracking operation in India

 The first alert about the spread of coronavirus at the Delhi religious conference came from Tamil Nadu, the state official said.

 The conference, according to media reports, was organised by the Tablighi Jamaat preachers at the Alami Markaz Banglewali Masjid in Delhi on March 9 and 10.
-An Islamic evangelical organisation, the Jamaat, an offshoot of the Deobandi movement, has its presence in several parts of India and countries in South Asia and South-East Asia.
+An Islamic evangelical organisation, the Tablighi Jamaat, an offshoot of the Deobandi movement, has its presence in several parts of India and countries in South Asia and South-East Asia.

 Based on the information pieced together by Tamil Nadu officials, hundreds of foreigners seem to have poured into India to Delhi in the last week of February and first week of March.
 Many fanned out across the country to recruit people for the conference held early March.